eslint/rfcs/designs/2021-break-on-parsing-errors/README.md

 ## Summary

-The suggest change is ESLint support a parameter that will break the ESLint run when it finds configuration errors.
-The option will be an opt-in argument called `--break-on-error`.
+The suggested change is for ESLint tp support an argument that will make the CLI exit with code 2 if any fatal errors are reported.
+The option will be an opt-in boolean argument called `--fatal-parse-error`.

 ## Motivation

 We met with a couple of cases where we assumed a succesfull run of ESLint in CI enviroments.
-When ESLint wouldn't be able to read the tsconfig.json or had a wrongly configured source type the command would report all errors in each file and also exit with a 1 exit code.
+When ESLint wouldn't be able to read the tsconfig.json or had a wrongly configured source type the error would be a `fatal` one but the exit code would be `1`.
+There was no distiction between a run with no fatal errors and with fatal errors.

 According to the eslint docs about exit codes: